inspec/inspec-aws/docs-chef-io/content/aws_kms_key.md

 An aws_kms_key resource block identifies a key by key_arn or the key id.

-    # Find a kms key by arn
+Find a kms key by arn:

 ```ruby
 describe aws_kms_key('arn:aws:kms:us-east-1::key/4321dcba-21io-23de-85he-ab0987654321') do